aesara-devs/aesara/doc/extending/creating_an_op.rst

 :class:`NanGuardMode` help users find where in the graph NaN appear.
 But sometimes, we want some variables to not be checked.
-For example, in the old GPU back-end, we use a float32 :class:`CudaNdarray` to store the MRG random number generator state (they are integers).
-So if :class:`NanGuardMode` check it, it will generate false positive.
-Another case is related to :class:`[Gpu]AllocEmpty` or some computation on it (like done by :class:`Scan`).
+For example, in the old GPU back-end, we used a float32 :class:`CudaNdarray` to store the MRG random number generator state (they are integers).
+So if :class:`NanGuardMode` checked it, it would generate a false positive.
+Another case is related to :class:`AllocEmpty` or some computations on it (like done by :class:`Scan`).

 You can tell :class:`NanGuardMode` to do not check a variable with:
 :attr:`variable.tag.nan_guard_mode_check`.
 Also, this tag automatically